Celebrating 101 years of Summer

 Reading at the Brumback Library

-This year’s program will include activities for the following age/grade levels : The Read-To-Me Club : Infants through toddlers age 2 ½.
+This year’s program will include activities for the following age/grade levels : The Read-To-Me Club : Infants through toddlers age 2-1/2.
 Parents are encouraged to read twenty or more titles to their child.
 Special story times, activities, and drawings will be held.
-The Listening Club : Participants age 2 ½ through children entering first grade in the fall will take part in a variety of games, stories, and activities.
-Adults or older children are asked to share twenty or more titles with the child and then record these titles on their sheet.
-The Reading Club is comprised of students who will be entering grades two through nine in the fall.
+The Listening Club : Participants age 2-1/2 through children entering first grade in the fall will take part in a variety of stories, games, and activities.
+Adults and older children are asked to share twenty or more titles with the child and then record these titles on their sheet.
+The Reading Club is comprised of students who will be entering grades two through eight in the fall.
 All children will be encouraged to read thirty or more titles in addition to participating in a wide array of programs and events.
 As always, drawings, prizes, and awards will be offered.
 Parents and caregivers are encouraged to stop by the Library at least once a week to record their child’s titles and check out a few more books.

 A children’s carnival has been scheduled near the conclusion of the program to reward the participants for their reading accomplishments.
 This year, however, children must be registered in the Summer Reading Program by July 1st and read at least fifteen books in order to obtain a free ticket for this special event.